HEIG-vd-CLD/Master/Labo02/003_Custom_AMI.md

 ```
 //TODO
-It changes on both webapps
+The address is updated on both webapps.
+The two instances are communicating with the same database.
 ```

 ### Change the profile picture